elenabachini/elenabachini.github.io/_pages/cv.md

 Awards and fellowships
 =====
-* 2020: Nomination from the Doctoral School of Mathematical Sciences to the national prize “con.Science”
+* 2020: Nomination from the Doctoral School of Mathematical Sciences (University of Padua) to the national prize “con.Science”

 * 2018: Grant for a (6 months) period abroad from “Fondazione Ing.
 Aldo Gini”